covidclinical/Phase2.1NeuroRSummaries/docs/readme.md

 A [Consortium for Clinical Characterization of COVID-19 by EHR](https://covidclinical.net/) study.

 Our study leverages a multinational study of > 87,000 hospitalized COVID-19 positive patients from 21 healthcare systems across 6 countries.
-We examined the clinical health outcomes (length of hospital stay, disease severity, and mortality) of COVID-19 patients with concurrent neurological illness.
+We examined and report the clinical health outcomes (length of hospital stay, disease severity, and mortality) of COVID-19 patients with concurrent neurological illness.

 ##